jexnator/starter-academic/content/publication/Module Python/index.md

 <p>

 ### {{< hl >}}<b>Different types of comments</b>{{< /hl >}}<br>
-In Python you have the possibility to write single-line comments and multi-line comments.<br>
+In Python you have the possibility to write single-line comments or multi-line comments.<br>
 ```python
 # I'm a single-line comment